-- 8. Federal Assistance in Meeting SDWA Standards: Western Governors believe that the SDWA and its standards for drinking water contaminants have been instrumental in ensuring safe drinking water supplies for the nation.
+- 9. Federal Assistance in Meeting SDWA Standards: Western Governors believe that the SDWA and its standards for drinking water contaminants have been instrumental in ensuring safe drinking water supplies for the nation.
 It is essential that the federal government, through EPA, provide adequate support to the states and water systems to meet federal requirements.
-Assistance is particularly needed for small and rural systems, which often lack the resources needed to comply with federal treatment standards. - 9.
-Drinking Water Standards: Contaminants such as arsenic, chromium, perchlorate, and fluoride often occur naturally in the West.
+Assistance is particularly needed to find sustainable solutions for small and rural systems, which often lack the resources needed to comply with federal treatment standards. - 10.
+Drinking Water Standards: Naturally occurring contaminants often occur in the West.
 Western Governors support EPA technical assistance and research to improve both the efficiency and affordability of treatment technologies for these contaminants.
-In any drinking water standards that the EPA may revise or propose for these and other contaminants, including disinfection byproducts, EPA should consider the disproportionate effect that such standards may have on western states and give special consideration to feasible technology based on the resources and needs of smaller water systems. - 10.
+In any drinking water standards that the EPA may revise or propose for these and other contaminants, including disinfection byproducts, EPA should consider the disproportionate effect that such standards may have on western states and give special consideration to feasible technology based on the resources and needs of smaller water systems. - 11.
 Risk Assessments: Analysis of the costs of treatment for drinking water contaminants should carefully determine the total costs of capital improvements, operation, and maintenance when determining feasible technology that can be applied by small systems.

-- These costs should be balanced against the anticipated human health benefits before implementing or revising drinking water standards. - 11.
-Emerging Contaminants/Pharmaceuticals: The possible health and environmental effects of emerging contaminants, including per- and polyfluoroalkyl substances (PFAS) and cyanotoxins produced by harmful algal blooms, and pharmaceuticals are of concern to Western Governors.
-Although some states have existing authorities to address possible risks associated with emerging contaminants and pharmaceuticals, there is a need for continued investment in scientific research regarding human health effects of these contaminants.
+These costs should at least (at a minimum) be balanced against the anticipated human health benefits before implementing or revising drinking water standards, while recognizing that states may choose to set more health protective standards. - 12.
+Emerging Contaminants/Pharmaceuticals: The possible health and environmental effects of emerging contaminants, including per- and polyfluoroalkyl substances (PFAS), cyanotoxins produced by harmful algal blooms, and pharmaceuticals, are of concern to Western Governors.
+Although some states have existing authorities to address possible risks associated with emerging contaminants and pharmaceuticals, there is a need for continued investment in scientific research and resources to address these contaminants.